Sally Spigner MBACP Dip Couns; Adult/Couple/Teens Therapy BR1

 Session charges for couples

-Please note that you will receive an initial consultation of 1.5 hours for your fee, after that hour-long sessions are charged as follows;
+I do an introductory session for couples for just £50 which is an initial consultation of 1.5 hours, after that hour-long sessions are charged as follows;

 Daytime sessions (ending by 6pm) £50